Trotman History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Trotter, Troter, Trottar, Trotman, Troutman and others.

 More information is included under the topic Early Trotman Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Trotman Settlers in the United States in the 17th Century
+Trotman Settlers in United States in the 17th Century

 - John Trotman, who arrived in Boston, Massachusetts in 1645

 - Jesse Trotman, who landed in America in 1654-1679

 - Stephen Trotman, who landed in America in 1654-1679

 - Mary Trotman, who arrived in Virginia in 1663